zcattacz/PJON_wiki/Transmit-data.md

-Data transmission is handled by a packet manager, the `update()` function has to be called at least once per loop cycle:
+Data transmission is handled by a packet manager, call the `update()` function once per loop cycle:

 ```cpp
   bus.update();